massouji82/Pong-Game/README.md

-A version of Pong made with Python's turtle module
+A version of Pong made with Python's turtle module.
+Based on Christian Thompson's YT tutorials with some tweaks.